yryrrf/LeetCode/README.md

-This are some LeetCode solutions for self-learning record usage.
+These are some LeetCode solutions for self-learning record usage.
 <br>